 Networking on LinkedIn isn’t like networking at a corporate cocktail party where you’re stuck making small talk about the weather.
 It’s better.
 You get to skip the sweaty handshakes, the awkward “so what do you do?” and just dive straight into conversation.

 And yet people freeze.
 They act like sending a connection request is proposing marriage.
 Chill.
 It’s just a button.
 Worst case?
 They ignore it.
 Best case?
 You just opened the door to a new relationship that could change your entire business.
+If I was starting today, I’d send connection requests daily and message people with something human — not a pitch.

 3. Metrics Are a Distraction

+Here’s an uncomfortable truth: no one actually cares how many likes you got.
+Except you.
+And if you let the algorithm determine your self-worth, you’re going to burn out fast.
 If I was starting now, I wouldn’t even look at my metrics for the first 90 days.
 I’d focus only on showing up every day.
 Because consistency, not vanity numbers, is what builds trust.
-And trust is what gets you opportunities.

 4. Batch Content Like Your Sanity Depends on It

-But that doesn’t mean you disappear.
-It means you plan.
+If you try to create content every single day in real time, you’re going to run out of steam.
 Batching is your best friend.
 Take a couple of hours once a week, write 3–5 posts, and schedule them.
-Yes, schedule.
 Ignore anyone who says scheduling is “inauthentic.”
 You know what’s inauthentic?
-Burning out, and ghosting your community.
+Burning out and ghosting your community.

 5. Comments Are the Party — Show Up

 Your posts are the house you own.
 The comments are the neighborhood block party with a food truck.
 That’s where the fun is.
+If you want to grow fast on LinkedIn, you can’t just post and ghost.
+I’ve gotten more connections, more opportunities, and more friendships from a single witty comment than from entire posts.
+So stop lurking.
+Join the party.

 6. Don’t Overthink — Just Show Up

+The paralysis of perfection is killing your LinkedIn game.
+You need to hit publish.
+Over and over and over again.
 Laugh at yourself.
 Tell stories.
 Be chaotic sometimes.
 Show up as the real, unfiltered you.
 That’s what makes people stick around.
-That’s what makes LinkedIn more than just another social platform, it makes it a community.

 7. Have Fun or Don’t Bother

-If it doesn’t feel like its inspiring, funny, or at least something people would actually want to talk about at a dinner table, don’t post it.
+If you’re not having fun, people can tell.
+Your posts will read like corporate memos.
+Your comments will feel stiff.
+Don’t use LinkedIn like a diary and post about drama or negative tangents.
+Think about the community you’re trying to build.
+If it doesn’t feel inspiring, funny, or at least something people would actually want to talk about at a dinner table, don’t post it.

 If you want more of my tips you can check out my e-book in the shop.
 It shares every single thing I did during my first 90 days of posting that took me from a little under 2k followers to over 5k.
-It’s packed with resources.

-The TL;DR (But Really, Read the Whole Thing
+The TL;DR (But Really, Read the Whole Thing)

 - Stop treating big accounts like celebrities.
 Make people laugh.